• Free shipping on all orders

 7. They’re Hard to Care For

 While the African grey parrot can be an interesting pet, they’re among the most challenging to care for.
-There are various reasons for this, and if you’re thinking about adopting one, you need to be able to dedicate lots of time and energy to them.
+There are various reasons for this, and if you’re thinking about adopting one, you need to be able to dedicate lots of time and energy to it.

 They’re incredibly social creatures and need to spend a good chunk of time with you.
 They’re super smart and need loads of mental stimulation, and they’re very active birds that need to have plenty of time to stretch their wings.
 It’s a lot to keep up with, so ensure you know exactly what you’re signing up for before you get one.